merely-useful/py-rse/index.md

 :   A naming convention in which the parts of a name are separated with dashes, as in `first-second-third`.
 See also: [camel case](#camel_case), [pothole case](#pothole_case)

 **LaTeX**<a id="latex"></a>
-:   A typesetting system for document preparation that uses a specialized \gref{markup language}{markup_language} to define a document structure (e.g. headings), stylise text, insert mathematical equations, and manage citations and cross-references.
+:   A typesetting system for document preparation that uses a specialized \gref{markup language}{markup_language} to define a document structure (e.g., headings), stylize text, insert mathematical equations, and manage citations and cross-references.
 LaTeX is widely used in academia, in particular for scientific papers and theses in mathematics, physics, engineering, and computer science.

 **linter**<a id="linter"></a>
 :   A program that checks for common problems in software, such as violations of indentation rules or variable naming conventions.
 The name comes from the first tool of its kind, called `lint`.